-531 5.3.2 Corresponding magmatic water contents.
-It has been shown that the water content in clinopyroxene phenocrysts can be used to calculate the magmatic water content of their parent melt by applying appropriate crystal/melt partitioning data (Wade et al. 2008; O'Leary et al. 2010; Nazzareni et al. 2011; Okumura 2011; Xia et al. 2013; Weis et al. 2015; Liu et al. in Weis et al. American Mineralogist review).
+Corresponding magmatic water contents.
+It has been shown that the water content in clinopyroxene phenocrysts can be used to calculate the magmatic water content of their parent melt by applying appropriate crystal/melt partitioning data (Wade et al. 2008; O'Leary et al. 2010; Nazzareni et al. 2011; Okumura 2011; Xia et al. 2013; Weis et al. 2015; Liu et al., unpublished manuscript).
 This approach can be applied to test the validity of water contents in our rehydrated crystals.
-The presumption is that the magmatic water content determined through rehydrated clinopyroxenes correlates with values that are either observed or expected for the volcanic environment they crystallized in.
+The presumption is that the magmatic water content determined through rehydrated clinopyroxenes correlates with values that are either observed or expected for the volcanic environment in which they crystallized.

-539 For example, in order to determine parental magmatic water contents Weis et al. (2015) performed rehydration experiments in hydrogen gas at 1 atm on clinopyroxenes from 540 ankaramite and basanite lava flows from the Western Canaries.
-Applying the equation by 541 O'Leary et al. (2010) (lnD = $-4.2(\pm 0.2) + 6(\pm 0.5)^{VI}[Al^{3+}] - 1(\pm 0.2)[Ca^{2+}]$) and compositional 542 543 data for clinopyoxene crystal/melt partition coefficients were calculated.
-From the partition coefficients and water contents of clinopyroxene after rehydration experiments Weis et al. 544 (2015) determined parental H2O contents between 0.71 ± 0.07 and 1.49 ± 0.15 wt. %.
-These 545 546 values corresponded well with data obtained from melt inclusions, glass and bulk rock analyses from the Canaries and elsewhere as well as a feldspar-liquid hygrometer (Weis et al 547 2015).
-Experiments from the current study, however, clearly show that clinopyroxenes from 548 the same La Palma and El Hierro samples can reach significantly higher water contents under 549 550 pressure annealing which will have an effect on the calculated magmatic water contents.
-We 551 use the same approach presented in Weis et al. (2015) to calculate parental magmatic water 552 contents of rehydrated clinopyroxenes from this study.
-Magmatic water contents for La Palma 553 melts range from 3.96 ± 0.80 to 4.32 ± 0.86 wt. % (Table 8).
-For ankaramite melts from El Hierro values between 2.84 ± 0.56 and 3.88 ± 0.78 wt. % H2O are derived.
-This is 554 555 complemented with magmatic water contents between 1.25 ± 0.24 and 6.34 ± 1.26 wt. % H2O for basaltic andesite from Merapi.
-556
+For example, to determine parental magmatic water contents, Weis et al. (2015) performed rehydration experiments in hydrogen gas at 1 atm on clinopyroxenes from ankaramite and basanite lava flows from the Western Canaries.
+Applying the equation by O'Leary et al. (2010)

+$$\ln D = -4.2(\pm 0.2) + 6(\pm 0.5)^{\text{VI}}[\text{A1}^{3+}] - 1(\pm 0.2)[\text{Ca}^{2+}]$$ and compositional data for clinopyoxene crystal/melt partition coefficients were calculated.
+From the partition coefficients and water contents of clinopyroxene after rehydration experiments, Weis et al. (2015) determined parental H2O contents between 0.71 ± 0.07 and 1.49 ± 0.15 wt%.
+These values corresponded well with data obtained from melt inclusions, glass, and bulk-rock analyses from the Canaries and elsewhere as well as a feldspar-liquid hygrometer (Weis et al. 2015).
+Experiments from the current study, however, clearly show that clinopyroxenes from the same La Palma and El Hierro samples can reach significantly higher water contents under pressure annealing that will have an effect on the calculated magmatic water contents.
+We use the same approach presented in Weis et al. (2015) to calculate parental magmatic water contents of rehydrated clinopyroxenes from this study.
+Magmatic water contents for La Palma melts range from 3.96 ± 0.80 to 4.32 ± 0.86 wt% (Table 8).
+For ankaramite melts from El Hierro values between 2.84 ± 0.56 and 3.88 ± 0.78 wt% H2O are derived.
+This is complemented with magmatic